etendosoftware/docs/compiled_docs.md

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="\_blank"}.
 For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/latest/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes.md).

+##### Bulk Completion

+!!! info
+    To be able to include this functionality, the Essentials Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Essentials Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=39AC2D9F72124AC7A1D0A3D005293C9E){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Essential Extensions - Release notes](https://docs.etendo.software/latest/whats-new/release-notes/etendo-classic/bundles/essentials-extensions/release-notes.md).

+The Bulk Completion functionality allows the user to complete, reactivate or close multiple records by selecting them and clicking the **Bulk Completion** button.
+This makes records management easier and more efficient, reducing the time spent processing individual records.

+!!! info
+    For more information, visit [the Bulk Completion module user guide](https://docs.etendo.software/latest/optional-features/bundles/essentials-extensions/bulk-completion.md).

 #### Goods Receipts

 :material-menu: `Application` > `Procurement Management` > `Transactions` > `Goods Receipts`